 Neoptolemus’ marriage to Hermione was celebrated much later, just before Odysseus (Ulysses)’ return to Ithaca.
 One had to wait for Menelaus who did not return until eight or nine years later.

-Let’s recall that Neoptolemus represents the future struggles of the “liberated” (in spirit) who works to purify the depths “up to the bone”, by paying attention to the minute movements of consciousness, for he is a Myrmidon (an ant).
-These struggles must eventually focus on the new challenges in the quest for freedom: indeed, Menelaus “unwavering will directed to the goal” had promised his daughter Hermione “the just evolution of consecration” to Neoptolemus “the new struggles in yoga”.
+Let us recall that Neoptolemus represents the future struggles of the “liberated” (in spirit) who works to purify the depths “up to the bone,” by paying attention to the minute movements of consciousness, for he is a Myrmidon (ant).
+These struggles must eventually focus on the new challenges in the quest for freedom: indeed, Menelaus (“Unwavering will directed to the goal”) had promised his daughter Hermione (“The just evolution of consecration”) to Neoptolemus (“The new struggles in yoga”).

 According to Euripides, the seeker first thought that he should work towards this “just evolution of consecration” by the pursuit of the movement led by Agamemnon – namely the improvement of man through the development of sincerity (Orestes) – before the new struggles in yoga take this just evolution as his goal (Menelaus promised first Hermione in marriage to his cousin Orestes who was still a young man before leaving for Troy, then reversed his decision and promised her to Neoptolemus).

-But as a first step after the reversal, “the new struggles” (Neoptolemus) recover to their advantage the nature or power of the “warrior” developed by the ancient yogas (Andromache “the one who fights”, Hector’s wife, is taken as loot by Neoptolemus).
+But as a first step after the reversal, “the new struggles” (Neoptolemus) recover to their advantage the nature or power of the “warrior” developed by the ancient yogas (Andromache “the one who fights,” Hector’s wife, is taken as a trophy by Neoptolemus).
 Andromache could also be called “the warrior of light” if this term was not already connoted, for Hector worked within the framework of the enlightened mind.

 In other words, the new yoga that must develop in total surrender to the Absolute must be based on the prior realization of the “warrior” that led to liberation.

-This is probably also the reason for the embarkation of Helenus who represents the work towards greater liberation (Λ+Ν), which acts in the depths of the subconscious and the unconscious, a work that begins beyond mastery (Helenus married Deidameia “who killed what tames,” the mother of Neoptolemus).
+This is probably also the reason for the embarkation of Helenus who represents the work towards greater liberation (Λ+Ν), which acts in the depths of the subconscious and the unconscious, the work that begins on the level beyond mastery (Helenus married Deidameia “who killed what tames,” the mother of Neoptolemus).

-The work of purification in the depths of the being can then resume without having been weakened in any way (the Myrmidons return safe and sound and Peleus ascends the throne).
+The work of purification in the depths of the being can then resume without being weakened in any way (the Myrmidons return safe and sound and Peleus ascends the throne).

-(According to Euripides, Neoptolemus had a son, Molossus, from Andromache, which can be understood as follows: the new yoga based on the realization of the “warrior of light” allows work to begin in the balance of ascending and descending currents.
-The hypothesis of this son of Neoptolemus mentioned by Euripides is only coherent insofar as this hero is a contemporary of Odysseus (Ulysses) who has to execute this work).
+(According to Euripides, Neoptolemus had a son, Molossus, from Andromache, which can be understood as follows: the new yoga based on the realization of the “Warrior of light” allows the work to begin in the balance of ascending and descending currents.
+The hypothesis of this son of Neoptolemus mentioned by Euripides makes sense only insofar as this hero is a contemporary of Odysseus (Ulysses) who has to execute this work).

-However, we will see that the couple Neoptolemus-Hermione could not have children, because this hero symbolizes an intermediate phase of the new struggles in the depths of the vital.
-These struggles will then continue with the son of the Orestes-Hermione couple, Tisamenos “paying what one owes”, a probable symbol of the settlement of the collective “karmas” (according to the imprints left in the physical plane).
+However, we will see that the couple Neoptolemus-Hermione could not have children because this hero symbolises an intermediate phase of the new struggles in the depths of the vital.
+These struggles will then continue with the son of the Orestes-Hermione couple, Tisamenos (“Paying what one owes”), a probable symbol of the settlement of the collective “karmas” (following the imprints left in the physical plane).